kilpkonn/msc-thesis/main.typ

 Agsy is the term search based proof assistant that comes with Agda.
 It was first published in 2006 in @tool-for-automated-theorem-proving-in-agda and integrated into Agda in 2009#footnote(link("https://agda.readthedocs.io/en/v2.6.4.1/tools/auto.html")).

-We will be looking at the high level implementation of the algorithm used by Agsy for term search described in @tool-for-automated-theorem-proving-in-agda.
+We will be looking at the high level implementation of the algorithm used by Agsy for term search.

-#todo("No need to reference many times here")
-In @tool-for-automated-theorem-proving-in-agda they say that in Agsy search space is explored using iterated deepening.
+Agsy explores it's search space by using iterated deepening.
 This is necessary since a problem may in general be refined to infinite depth.
-The proof search can have multiple branches with subproblems.
+The refinment of a problem can produce multiple branches with subproblems.
-In some cases we need to solve one of the subproblems to solve the "top-level" problem.
+In some cases we need to solve all the subproblems but in other cases it is sufficent to solve just one to solve the "top-level" problem.

-This is the case when we try different approaches to come up with a term.
+An example where we need to solve just one of the subproblems is when we try different approaches to come up with a term.
 For example, we can either use some local variable, function or type constructor to solve the problem as shown in @agsy_transformation_branches.

 #figure(